 “This is terrific,” added Sony exec Amy Pascal.
 “Peter Parker’s story took a dramatic turn in Far From Home and I could not be happier we will all be working together as we see where his journey goes.

 “This has been a winning partnership for the studios, the franchise and the fans and I’m overjoyed it will continue.”

 In a surprise twist, apparently it may have been Holland who saved the partnership, with reports suggesting the deal was “100 percent dead” until the young actor used his influence at Sony and Disney to thaw relations and get people back around the table (via Hollywood Reporter).

 (Photo by Gregg DeGuire/WireImage)

-While a lot of this film’s details are a mystery, one thing that does seem sure is that Holland will continue to play Peter Parker/Spider-Man in Sony movies, with the actor confirming his future involvement at Disney’s D23 conference.
+While a lot of this new Spider-Man film’s details are a mystery, one thing that does seem sure is that Holland will continue to play Peter Parker/Spider-Man, with the actor confirming his future involvement at Disney’s D23 conference.

 “It’s been five amazing years.
 I’ve had the time of my life.
 Who knows what the future holds?” he told EW and People when it seemed like the Disney/Sony deal was off.